netrc/jekyll-now/README.md

 See blog at [netrc.github.io](https://netrc.github.io)

+My notes

+new post - go to drafts; title, use date and dashes, .md extension ... save, set to publish,   ? have to set publish again?

+styles - background gradient in  styles.scss ? (_reset_css back to original)

+added postindex.md with jekyll code to list all posts

+added line to post.hmtl to print categories

+layouts
+- fault
+- page
+- pages
+- post - a single full post
+- posts

+TODO
+- try and change cat name to icon
+- add cat name/icon to full listing
+- add last 10 or so posts to front page side-bar
+- footer doesn't have same background
+- fix other posts with <more> thing

 > March, 2016: If you're on an old version of Jekyll Now and run into a) build warnings or b) syntax highlighting issues caused by [Jekyll 3 and GitHub Pages updates](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), just :sparkles:[update your _config.yml](https://github.com/barryclark/jekyll-now/pull/445/files):sparkles: and you'll be set!